Fonta1n3/FullyNoded/Docs/Q-and-A.md

 : is a personal one-click Mac OS installer for Bitcoin Core and Tor that will present a QuickConnect QR code that can be used to pair mobile wallets for remote use over Tor V3.
 [Read more](https://github.com/BlockchainCommons/GordianSystem)
 ##### satoshi
 : 0.000000001 BTC.
 A satoshi is the smallest unit of a bitcoin, equivalent to 100 millionth of a bitcoin.
 ##### signed raw transaction
 : [Wikipage](https://en.bitcoin.it/wiki/Raw_Transactions) explains it all
 ##### Trezor
 : a type of hardware wallet to store, send and receive crypto currencies
 ##### Tor
 :Tor is free and open-source software for enabling anonymous communication.
 The name derived from the acronym for the original software project name "The Onion Router".
 [Read more in Wikipedia](https://en.wikipedia.org/wiki/Tor_(anonymity_network))
 ##### UTXO's
-: Unspend transaction Outputs; UTXO stands for the unspent output from bitcoin transactions.
+: Unspent transaction Outputs; UTXO stands for the unspent output from bitcoin transactions.
 Each bitcoin transaction begins with coins used to balance the ledger.
 UTXOs are processed continuously and are responsible for beginning and ending each transaction.
 Confirmation of transaction results in the removal of spent coins from the UTXO database.
 But a record of the spent coins still exists on the ledger. **for newbies**: UTXO is unspent bitcoin that you can "see" in your wallet and on the blockchain.
 It is an address and amount of sathosis.
 As soon as you spend the money, it won't add to your wallet balance anymore and therefore will only.

 ## Knowledge you should be confidently applying
 - The definitions above